Nolan Arenado Player Props: Cardinals vs. Mariners

 Nolan Arenado At The Plate

-- Among qualifying batters in MLB, he ranks 43rd in batting average, 76th in on-base percentage, and 98th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 44th, his on-base percentage ranks 75th, and he is 102nd in the league in slugging.

-- In 75.0% of his 20 games this season, Arenado has picked up at least one hit.
-He's also had seven multi-hit games.
+- Arenado has picked up a hit in 16 of 21 games this year, with multiple hits seven times.

-- In 20 games played this year, he has homered in two of them.
+- In 21 games played this season, he has gone deep in two of them.

+- In seven games this season (33.3%), Arenado has picked up an RBI, and in four of those games (19.0%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.